shedskin/shedskin/README.rst

 Installation
 ------------

 The latest version of Shed Skin can be downloaded from the `Googlecode site`_.
-There are three types of packages available: a self-extracting Windows installer, a **Debian** package, and a GNU/Linux source package.
+There are three types of packages available: a self-extracting Windows installer, a **Debian** package, and a UNIX source package.

 To install the Windows version, simply download and start it.

 To install the **Debian** package, simply download and install it using your package manager.

-To install the GNU/Linux source package, take the following steps:
+To install the UNIX source package, take the following steps:

  - download and unpack it
  - install the Boehm garbage collector; on a **Debian** system this is simply:

    ``sudo apt-get install libgc-dev``

+ - install the PCRE library; on a **Debian** system this is simply:

+   ``sudo apt-get install libpcre3-dev``

  - run ``python setup.py`` and place the generated ``shedskin`` file in your path